Are prevailing patterns of diet behavior in a population, assessed using factor or cluster analysis, related to body weight or risk of obesity?

 GradeIII – Limited

-- The number of patterns identified in the studies ranged from 2 to 6 and some similarities emerged among them.
+- The number of patterns identified in the studies ranged from two to six and some similarities emerged among them.
 The patterns were not consistently defined by specific foods, but rather by a range of foods with overlap among the patterns.
 What differentiated the patterns was the amount or frequency of each food consumed.

-- Dietary patterns that emerged in factor or cluster analysis that were associated with lower risk of obesity were characterized by the presence of vegetables, fruit, whole grains, and reduced-fat dairy.
-In adults, results pointed toward a more favorable weight status, lower weight/waist circumference (WC) gain, and lower body mass index (BMI) over time.
+- Dietary patterns that emerged in factor or cluster analysis that were associated with lower risk of obesity were characterized by the presence of vegetables, fruit, whole grains and reduced-fat dairy.
+In adults, results pointed toward a more favorable weight status, lower weight or WC gain and lower BMI over time.

-- Dietary patterns derived from factor or cluster analysis associated with a higher risk of obesity were characterized by the presence of red meat and processed meats, sugar-sweetened foods and drinks, and refined grains.
-Results related to consumption of these patterns pointed toward increased body weight and waist circumference measures over time.
+- Dietary patterns derived from factor or cluster analysis associated with a higher risk of obesity were characterized by the presence of red meat and processed meats, sugar-sweetened foods and drinks and refined grains.
+Results related to consumption of these patterns pointed toward increased body weight and WC measures over time.